For most people attending an orchestral performance, the thought of big data is probably the last thing on their minds.

 Musician and creative technologist Hannah Davis was involved.
-She invented a programme capable of turning words from articles into music by identifying the density of eight emotions in the text.
-She used the technology to create music from business articles.
+She invented a program capable of turning words from articles into music by identifying the density of eight emotions in the text.
+She used technology to create music from business articles.

 The piece was developed into an orchestral work by French composer Matthieu Lamboley, before being sent to Rare Volume, a company which used data to create visuals to accompany the music.